FortinetCloudCSE/k8s-202-workshop/content/03Attacksanddefense/4_Task3.md

 ---

-lets also explore URL rewriting with Fortiweb.
-Fortiweb supports several URL rewriting capabilities which can be very important and useful in production applications.
+Lets also explore URL rewriting with FortiWeb.
+FortiWeb supports several URL rewriting capabilities which can be very important and useful in production applications.

-key uses of URL rewriting on FortiWeb:
+Key uses of URL rewriting on FortiWeb:

 - SEO Optimization: Improves search engine rankings by transforming dynamic URLs into static, keyword-rich URLs that are easier for search engines to index.